-The checklist below - Warning Signs of Psychological Problems in Children - can help you evaluate how serious a child behavior problem might be.
+The check list below - Warning Signs of Child and Adolescent Problems - can help you evaluate how serious a child behavior or adolescent problem might be.
+Many

-The higher you rate the behaviors that concern you on a scale of 1 to 10, the more problematic they are.
-And the more behaviors you rate at the higher end of the range, the more you are likely to benefit from professional support to help explore your concerns about child problems.
+The higher you rate the behaviors that concern you on a scale of 1 to 10, with 10 being the highest, the greater the severity of your concerns and the more problematic they are likely to be.
+Similarly, the more behaviors you add to your list and the more you rate at the higher end of the range, the more problematic your concerns are likely to be, and the more likely it is that the child or adolescent will benefit from professional support to address these concerns.

 Dr. Dianne O'Connor offers psychological assessments and school neuropsychological evaluations to help get to the root of the child problems that worry you, and find evidence based solutions to address them.